Ford Institute Leadership Program

 On This Page

-The Ford Institute Leadership Program for rural communities in Oregon and Siskiyou County, Calif., was first offered in 2003.
-The Institute selects four new communities to enter the program each spring and each fall.
-The series of trainings typically unfold in this sequence:
+The Institute selected four new communities to enter the program each spring and each fall.
+The series of trainings typically unfolded in this sequence:

 |Year 1||Leadership Development (class 1)|

 |Year 3||Leadership Development (class 2)|

 The Leadership Development training consisted of 48 class hours held over four Friday–Saturday sessions.
 The classes focused on developing the community leadership capacity of individuals.
 The training emphasized an interactive and facilitative style rather than lectures.
 It drew on the knowledge and skills of those in the room, augmented by the lessons in the curriculum.

 A typical class consisted of about 25 individuals (high-school students to retired seniors) with leadership experience ranging from emerging to seasoned.
 This training was designed for a diverse mix of citizens representing business, government and non-profit sectors.

 Curriculum concepts included:

 - Community development models